-Charity Rachelle is an American lens-based documentary artist focused on themes of tradition and tribalism in the Deep South.
+Charity Rachelle is an American lens-based documentary artist exploring themes of tradition and tribalism in the Deep South.
 Her work challenges dominant social narratives by examining complexities within communities that are too often reduced to stereotypes and clichés.

 Artist portrait by Moe Kite.